merenlab/merenlab.org/data/refining-espinoza-mags/index.md

 ```

 {:.notice}
-Initially we wanted to take a look at the Alloprevotella MAGs from Espinoza _et al_ But later we decided to focus on the CPR genomes (GN02 and TM7).
-Hence, while we did not refined the Alloprevotella MAGs, they were included in our workflow, and accordingly, we include them in the following steps so that repeating these steps would give the exact data the we used.
+Initially we wanted to take a look at the Alloprevotella MAGs from Espinoza _et al_ but later we decided to focus on the CPR genomes that Espinoca et al. reported (GN02 and TM7).
+Hence, while we did not refine the Alloprevotella MAGs, they were included in our workflow, and accordingly, we include them in the following steps so that repeating these steps would give the exact data the we used.

+## Taking a first look at the contigs databases

+Before we go into refining we wish to take a look at the individual fasta files.
+To do that we use the contigs database, which allows us to annotate each fasta file and compute some basic statistics such as redundancy and completion based on single copy core genes.

+To sreamline the contigs database creation and annotation, we used `anvi-run-workflow`.
+This is a tool that is meant to help streamline the analysis steps.
+For more details regarding `anvi-run-workflow` and the anvi'o worfklows please read [this tutorial](http://merenlab.org/2018/07/09/anvio-snakemake-workflows/)).

 ### Generating a merged FASTA file for the MAGs

-We used the `anvi-run-workflow` for the next few steps (for the details of the anvi'o worfklows please read [this tutorial](http://merenlab.org/2018/07/09/anvio-snakemake-workflows/)).
+If you work with your own FASTA file/s and you don't wish to merge them, you can skip this section.

+{:.notice}
+When working with multiple FASTA files you can choose between analysing each separately or concatinating them into a single FASTA file.
+The main advantage of working with a single FASTA file in our case is that mapping short reads to a single large FASTA file is much faster than mapping reads to multiple smaller files.
+Depending on your specific data you should decide what's better for your case.
+In this case we chose to a single merged FASTA file since the MAGs that we examined originated from an assembly that was done with the exact metagenomes that we use here. all the steps that are done here could be done with multiple fasta files (and hence multiple contigs databases) in the same manner.
 To make things go a little faster, we combined all MAGs into a single FASTA file (so the mapping and profiling steps could be streamlined).

-Although, in order to create a merged FASTA file, we first need to rename the headers in each FASTA file to have names that are meaningful and also acceptable for anvi'o.
-For that, we used the following text file, `ESPINOZA-MAGS-FASTA.txt`, which is in the format of a `fasta_txt` file as accepted by `anvi-run-workflow`.
+In order to create a merged FASTA file, we first wish to rename the headers in each FASTA file to have names that are meaningful (so that we know for each contig, what genome it originated from) and also names that are acceptable for anvi'o (i.e. ASCII and '_').
+For that, we used the following text file, `ESPINOZA-MAGS-FASTA.txt`, which is in the format of a `fasta_txt` file as accepted by [`anvi-run-workflow`](http://merenlab.org/2018/07/09/anvio-snakemake-workflows/#fastatxt).

 You can download this file by running the following command: